ToolGrid — Product & Engineering

 Learn what this tool does, when to use it, and how it fits into your workflow.

-This tool analyzes a website URL and shows performance metrics and improvement suggestions.
-You enter a web address and choose mobile or desktop.
-The tool runs a performance check and returns a score, Core Web Vitals metrics, and a list of actions you can take to improve speed and user experience.
+This tool works like an online PageSpeed Insights checker that analyzes a website URL and shows performance metrics and improvement suggestions based on Core Web Vitals.
+You enter a web address, choose mobile or desktop, and the tool runs a website speed test using a PageSpeed Insights style analysis to return a performance score, Core Web Vitals metrics, and a list of actions you can take to improve speed and user experience so you can analyze website performance and improve website performance in one place.

-Slow or janky pages hurt users and can affect how a site ranks in search.
-Measuring performance by hand is hard.
-You need to know what to measure and how to read the numbers.
-This tool runs the analysis for you and shows the main metrics and clear next steps.
-You can switch between a simple view and a technical view depending on your role.
+Slow or janky pages hurt users and can affect how a site ranks in search, and many people search for ways to improve Core Web Vitals or get a page speed score above 90 for better SEO.
+Measuring performance by hand is hard because you need to know what to measure and how to read the numbers; this tool runs the analysis for you and shows the main metrics and clear next steps in plain language, so you can see which changes will improve website performance for both mobile and desktop.

-The tool is for site owners, marketers, and developers who want to see how a page performs and what to fix first.
-You can use it with little technical knowledge if you use the simple descriptions.
-Developers can turn on the technical view to see effort, metric, and savings for each action.
+The tool is for site owners, marketers, and developers who want a simple way to test website speed with a PageSpeed Insights style report and see what to fix first.
+Whether you need to test page speed online, run a website performance test, or analyze page performance for Core Web Vitals, you can use it with little technical knowledge by focusing on the simple descriptions and overall score, while developers can turn on the technical view to see effort, metric, and savings for each action and use the report as a starting point for Core Web Vitals optimization work.

 Web performance is how fast a page loads and how responsive it feels.
 Search engines and users care about it.
 Several metrics describe different parts of the experience: how soon content appears, how soon the main content is visible, how stable the layout is, how quickly the page responds to input, and how fast the server responds.
 A related operation involves referencing the ASCII chart as part of a similar workflow.